Earthjustice goes to court for our planet.

 The Everglades are the lifeblood of Florida

-- A shelter for wildlife: The detention center is surrounded on all sides by Big Cypress National Preserve, a federally protected, ecologically sensitive area that is a haven to Florida’s endangered species, including the Florida panther, wood stork, and bonneted bat.
+- A shelter for wildlife: The detention center is surrounded by Big Cypress National Preserve, a federally protected, ecologically sensitive area that is a haven to Florida’s endangered species, including the Florida panther, wood stork, and bonneted bat.
 Florida panthers have been documented on the very site where the detention center now sits.

-What happens now and what you can do
+What happens now

 - Earthjustice is committed to fighting for this world-renowned ecosystem.
 Florida’s Everglades are no place for a cruel detention center.
 Join us and tell the Trump administration that they are not above the law.